smartarch/extremexp-llm/patterns.md

 ### Data production

-Rationale: Can the LLM detect which task produces the given data?
+Rationale: Can the LLM detect which task produces specific data?

 Parameters: